firebird-finance/firebird-docs/docs/vbswap.md

       - All performance fees (typically 6%) from vSafe
       - All other fees from vFarm (FaaS)

-Profit distribution mechanism: we have taken the average daily profit for last month and will evenly distribute this daily figure per block for 7 days.
+Profit distribution mechanism: we have taken the average daily profit for last 30 days and will evenly distribute this daily figure per block for 7 days.
 The daily distributed amount will be automatically recalculated and updated on a weekly basis.

 ![vbswap](img/vbswapdistribution.png)